Floyd Mayweather could be facing a hiding to nothing this New Year’s Eve after tentatively agreeing to a nine-minute exhibition fight.

 Insisting the contest would take place recently, Mayweather cleared up the confusion.

-Speaking to TMZ, Mayweather said: “We’re gonna make it happen,” before revealing more details.
+Mayweather said to TMZ: “We’re gonna make it happen,” before revealing more details.

 “Rules?
 It’s gonna be a little boxing exhibition.
 No kicking.